Together we'll keep Wales safe

 We all want to meet our friends again.
 But think about what is the most sensible thing for you to do to protect your family, friends and your community.
 Limiting how many different people you see helps keep you, your family, and friend’s safe.
 It’s less risky to see the same one or two people regularly than to see lots of different people occasionally.
 By only meeting a few people, everyone’s contacts are less and the virus will find it harder to spread.

 Reduce face-to-face time with other people

 Social distancing is the best way to stop coronavirus spreading

-Staying at least 2 metres away from people you do not live with or who are not in your support bubble, makes a big difference in reducing the chances of the virus spreading.
-We all forget sometimes - if someone is too close while you are out and about, be kind and try asking them to step back.
-Don’t be offended if someone asks you to keep your distance too – we can all help each other through.
-Choosing not to share a lift, choosing less busy times, and using a face covering all help to reduce the risk to you and others.
+Staying at least 2 metres away from people you do not live with or who are not in your support bubble, can still reduce the chances of the virus spreading.
+Choosing not to share a lift, choosing less busy times, and using a face covering still all help to reduce the risk to you and others.